Warren Farrell: Feminist years

 The Farrells' marriage began with the couple following traditional gender roles.
 Ursula worked but did most of the domestic tasks.
 Farrell, in contrast, focused on developing his career as quickly as possible so he could be the main breadwinner when they had children.
-A mathematician and IBM executive, Ursula enjoyed working, and offered to provide for the couple while Farrell did a doctorate in political science at New York University.
+A mathematician and IBM executive, Ursula enjoyed working, and offered to provide for the couple while Farrell did doctoral research in political science at the New York University.
 Farrell initially studied American government, but became interested in sex roles and the feminist movement and changed his dissertation topic.
 He joined the National Organization of Women (NOW) in 1969.
 Farrell quickly came to the conclusion that women could not be liberated until men were liberated from the constraints of their own ideas about masculinity.
 In 1971, he became coordinator of NOW's Task Force on the Masculine Mystique, and began a network of more than 200 men's consciousness raising groups throughout the US.
 For three years, he served on the board of directors of the NYC chapter of National Organization for Women (1971–74).

-Farrell obtained his doctorate in 1974: his dissertation topic was "The political potential of the women's liberation movement as indicated by its effectiveness in changing men's attitude".
-The same year, Farrell published The Liberated Man; written from a feminist perspective and based on his experiences with the consciousness raising groups, the book noted that men are also victimized by sexism.
+In the same year he finished his doctorate in 1974, Farrell published The Liberated Man; written from a feminist perspective and based on his experiences with the consciousness raising groups, the book noted that men are also victimized by sexism.
 For example, he observed that men were forced into a role as breadwinner/provider and socialized to repress their emotions.
 In parallel to women's experience as "sex objects", Farrell labeled men's experience as "success objects", judged by their status and potential to earn money.
 As a tool for change, he provided guidelines and suggestions for consciousness raising groups in which men confronted their sexist relationships.
 He also proposed using gender-neutral language, including pronouns such as 'te' instead of she/he; this approach was critiqued by reviews in the New York Times by Larry McMurtry and John Leonard.

 In 1974, Farrell left New York and his teaching at Rutgers when his wife became a White House Fellow to incoming President Gerald Ford in Washington D.C.
 He taught part-time at American University (1973–74), Georgetown University, (1973–75) and Brooklyn College (1975).
 The couple separated in 1976, and divorced in 1977.

 During this period, Farrell was frequently featured in the media, and mingled with luminaries and media personalities, such as Gloria Steinem and Barbara Walters.
 He made numerous talk show appearances, including The Phil Donahue Show, and was featured in People.
 He was known for creating audience participation role-reversal experiences to "let men and women walk around in each other's moccasins".